jingliao132/CrossModalRetrieval/README.md

 <img src="./image/LearningDeepRepresentations.jpg" width="900px" />

-Experiment results show that this representation is useful for several tasks, such as cross-modal re- trieval or transferring classifiers between modalities.
+Experiment results show that this representation is useful for several tasks, such as cross-modal retrieval or transferring classifiers between modalities.

 ## Prerequisites
 - Linux or OSX
+- python 3
 - [Pytorch installation](https://pytorch.org/get-started/locally/)
 - 8G+ free memory
 - GPU with CUDA is recommended